-The ground level concentrations of each contaminant have been predicted using the CALPUFF dispersion model over a 52 km x 40 km grid (100 metre grid resolution) surrounding the site.
+The ground level concentrations of each contaminant have been predicted using the CALPUFF dispersion model over a 52 km x 40 km grid (100 metre grid resolution) surrounding the site, which includes the coastline to the north east of the proposed mining area.
 The maximum predicted ground levels concentrations anywhere within the modelling domain, as well as the maximum concentration on land, have been reported.

-The predicted ground level concentrations of all contaminants considered are below the relevant health-based air assessment criteria.
+The predicted ground level concentrations of all contaminants considered onshore are below the relevant health-based air assessment criteria.